-We have a team of specialist office support recruiters here at aspire cambridge that deal with some of the best office support candidates in Cambridgeshire but sometimes when we speak to clients we find that they are more nervous about the interview than the candidates themselves so we’ve put together this list of questions that we recommend you ask when interviewing an office administrator for an office support role in your business.
+Here at Aspire Cambridge, we have a team of specialist office support recruiters that deal with some of the best office support candidates in Cambridgeshire.
+However, sometimes when we speak to clients, we find that they are more nervous about the interview than the candidates themselves, so we’ve put together this list of questions that we recommend you ask when interviewing an office administrator for an office support role in your business.

 Firstly, you need to remember that the role of an office administrator in Cambridgeshire can be varied from company to company and across different industries, so be clear in your job description of the duties that you desire and require from your candidate.

 Will they be answering the phone, meeting and greeting clients, taking minutes in meetings, ordering products, etc?
 Do they need to be skilled in these areas or are there personality traits you would rather have, like friendly, professional and engaging with visitors and informative on the phone?